What is a Preliminary Notice?

 Most states require subcontractors and suppliers to provide the notice to key project stakeholders like the property owner, the general contractor, and the construction lender.

-The notices must typically be sent by certified mail, certified mail return receipt requested, or by registered mail.
+Notices must typically be sent by certified mail, certified mail return receipt requested, or by registered mail.
 You can learn more in this article: What is a pre-lien notice?

 In either case, it’s common for administrators and finance professionals to spend a lot of time doing busy work like researching prelim notice laws, managing notice requirements, and handling the paperwork involved with preparing, mailing, and tracking notices.
-This is why it’s a good idea to use some type of service (or software) to help better handle preliminary notices.
+This is why it’s a good idea to use some type of service (or software) to help better handle notices.
 Take a look at our review of The 10 Best Nationwide Preliminary Notice Services.